 - Keep your group in a small size

-To paddle boarding, more than 3 people can basically be considered a big group because we typically paddle alone or with one friend, tops.
-So it’s for the best you stick with the way you do things in the old times.
+In paddle boarding, if a group consists of more than 3 people, it can basically be considered a big group because we typically paddle alone or with one friend, tops.
+So it’s for the best you stick with the way you do things in the old days.
 Bring a friend or your spouse for the company is perfectly okay, but more people would make keeping the distance harder.

 - Keep yourself at least 6ft away from others at all times

 The purpose of social distancing is to avoid contact with others as much as possible.
 So this is obvious that we should stay away from others at all times, even on the water.
 6ft would be the minimum distance to keep for the safety and health of yourself and other people.

 - Avoid touching other people’s equipment

 During an outbreak of a contagious disease, an effective way to stop the virus from spreading is to avoid human contact, that includes avoiding touching things that others have touched before.
 It’s to avoid the virus from being passed on to another person.
 When paddle boarding, just bring and use your own gears and avoid touching and using other people’s gears.

 - Don’t share food or water with others

 When talking about avoiding human contact, that includes no sharing of food and water with other people, no matter how much you want to do it.
 Sharing food and water could be even more risky than touching other people’s gears.
 So you should probably have everything planed out properly in advance and divide the food or make sure everyone’s got their own food before actually starting the SUP trip.